Skin appendages types, function (hair, nails, sweat glands and sebaceous glands)

 1. Protection of the body against mechanical, chemical, thermal, and bacterial agents, this occurs through the heavily keratinized cells of the stratum corneum.

-2. Protection of the body against water loss or gain (waterproof-barrier function), this occurs through the lipid-rich extracellular material in stratum granulosum and corneum.
+2. Protection of the body against water loss or gain (waterproof-barrier function), this occurs through the lipid-rich extracellular material in the stratum granulosum and corneum.

 3. Screening against sun ultraviolet radiation through melanin pigments.